rizfirman/frontend-interview/README.md

 4. Must Have Feature:

-- Implement pre-loading video for products with video.
+- Implement pre-loading video for products with video (pre-loading when the user lands on home page).

 - Add to cart feature, retain the user data so it remains available for future visits unless the user clears the browser data.